roytang/blog/content/notes/2012/12/279429490915028992/index.md

   url: https://twitter.com/roytang/statuses/279429490915028992/
 tags:
 - GlobeiPhone5
-- Globe
+- globeiphone5twisterprize
+title: ''
 ---

-RT [@djmotwister](https://twitter.com/djmotwister/): are u ready for another #GlobeiPhone5?
+are u ready for another #GlobeiPhone5?
 It includes the P2,500 monthly plan for free, for a year!
-RT if ur ready! #Globe ...
+RT if ur ready! #GlobeiPhone5TwisterPrize